Interfaces + Open Design / Foundation

 01

 Start with this video's job: This video shows how to use Herdr, an agent-first terminal multiplexer (an alternative to tmux and cmux), to stay organized while running multiple AI coding agents at once, and then goes further: letting agents control Herdr itself, including a /ticket slash command where Claude Code orchestrates tabs, git worktrees, and pull requests per GitHub issue.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:37, where the video says: “really valuable.
 All of the resources and the prompts that you need are going to be linked for free in the description below.
 So, let's get into it.
 Okay, so the first thing we're going to do is...”

 02